Ajoy-1704001/OOP/presentation.md

     }
 }
 ```
-As we can see, user password is manipulated from main class which leads to unsuccessful authentication.
-If we declare these variable private, these variable can be only accessible inside it's own class.
-So, it ensures data integrity.
-It is also a representaion of encapsulation.
-So, above example can clearly identifies the need of private variables.

 ### Abstraction
 Suppose, we want to provide a button to user which increase the brightness of the device.
 User only know that the button increases brightness.
 But, they don't know how it actually worked in the background.
 Because, we don't want user to know what is behind the functionality.
 This is known as Abstraction.
 Example: In Java, List, Math, Stack, etc. are Abstract Data Type.